onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-an organization is an interdependent set of relationships the culture of an org is the outcome of the enabling constraints what are the enabling constraints that got this org going as a coherent dynamic? what are the governing constraints of that org such that they are able to regulate and reflect certian values? coordination constraints are governing constraints
+an organization is an interdependent set of relationships the culture of an org is the outcome of the enabling constraints constraints shape the dynamics and possibility spaces of complex systems, and how the different types of constraints influence each other what are the enabling constraints that got this org going as a coherent dynamic? what are the governing constraints of that org such that they are able to regulate and reflect certian values? coordination constraints are governing constraints